xxrom/father-project-3/README.md

 ```

 Now you are ready to use the imported React Bootstrap components within your component hierarchy defined in the render method.
 Here is an example [`App.js`](https://gist.githubusercontent.com/gaearon/85d8c067f6af1e56277c82d19fd4da7b/raw/6158dd991b67284e9fc8d70b9d973efe87659d72/App.js) redone using React Bootstrap.

-### Using a Custom Theme

-Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).<br>
-We suggest the following approach:

-* Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
-* Add the necessary build steps to tweak the theme, and publish your package on npm.
-* Install your own theme npm package as a dependency of your app.

-Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.

 ## Adding Flow

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.